learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 An expression in a programming language is like a sentence in a spoken language.

 Some sentences are simple: "He wept."
-Some sentences are complex: "I sing of weapons and a man, a man who, an outcast of Troy was driven to the shores of Italy..."
+Some sentences are complex: "I sing of weapons and a man, an outcast of Troy who was driven to the shores of Italy..."

 Some expressions are simple: `2`.
 Some expressions are complex `1 + 2`.
 Some
 expressions are _really_ complex: `10 + (3 * ( -1 ** 3) + 2 / 18`.